discentem/mdmsandbox/README.md

+## What is this?

+Terraform config for open-source mdm (micromdm/mdmdirector) with letsencrypt, systemd, and dns

 ## Disclaimer

 This should not be considered secure by default or production ready.

 Various modifications should be made, such as:
-- Verifying the authenticity of downloads with hash/signing or using a proper, internal package management or build system
+- Verifying the authenticity of downloads by sha256 hash/signing certificate or by using a proper, internal package management or build system
+- Terraform state should be moved to a remote backend for security.
+See https://www.terraform.io/docs/state/sensitive-data.html for more information.
-- mdmdirector password could be generated on the VM during provisioning or retrieved from a Secret Store like Vault
+- `mdmdirector_api_password` could be generated on the VM during provisioning or retrieved from a secret store like Vault instead being provided as a terraform static variable.
 - VM provisioning should be done via user-data/cloud-init and configuration management instead of a null_resource + remote-exec.
 Hashicorp states that user-data is a best practice and is preferred over remote-exec.
-- TLS certificate and private key should be retrieved from a secure, external source (again Vault) to avoid hitting LetsEncrypt rate limits.
-If you attempt to request a brand new certificate for the same domain more than ~3 times, the operation will fail.
+- TLS certificate and private key should be retrieved from a secure, external source (again Vault) to avoid hitting LetsEncrypt rate limits: if you attempt to request a brand new certificate for the same domain more than ~3 times, the operation will fail.

 ## Getting started